petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/users/adding-and-managing-users.md

 ## Resetting a User Password

-The add user functionality includes a *Require Password Reset* check box at the bottom of the password form.
+The Add User functionality includes a *Require Password Reset* check box at the bottom of the password form.
 The default password policy prevents administrators from de-selecting this option.
 You can, however, modify the default password policy to make this box usable.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and go to *Control Panel* &rarr; *Password Policies*.